bahrus/trans-render/README.md

      - The benefits of a directive over an using an arrow function are:
        - Arrow functions are a bit cumbersome
        - Arrow functions are not really as declarative (kind of a subjective call)
+  -  If the first element of the tuple is a string, then this is a DOM tag that should be appended.
+The second element is expected to be a PEATS object.
   <!---  If the first element of the tuple is a template, then the second element is expected to be a transform.
      - If the template element has property dataset.shadowRoot = 'open' | 'closed', create a shadowRoot with the given mode.
      - During updates, if the template element doesn't match the original cloned template, the content inside the (shadow) target is cleared first before cloning the new template (which may not be the optimal solution for your use case, in which case seek some alternatives, like if-diff custom element).-->